 The location should be a primary consideration because some people may want to detox close to their homes, while other people may wish for a fresh environment that will allow them to better focus on their health and healing.
 Cost should also be a consideration.
 People should consider what facilities accept their insurance plans or can work with them to establish a payment plan.

-If you struggle with Xanax addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you achieve the healthier future you deserve.
+If you struggle with Xanax addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you achieve the healthier future you deserve.
 Take the first step toward that healthier future by calling today.

 Ait-Daoud, Nassima; Hamby, Allan; Sharma, Sana; et al. “A review of alprazolam use, misuse, and withdrawal.”
 Journal of Addiction Medicine, January-February 2018.
 Accessed July 10, 2019.